Tangy Homemade BBQ Sauce

-This easy homemade BBQ sauce recipe is made with pantry staples like ketchup, brown sugar, and cider vinegar and is ready in about 15 minutes.
-This is better than anything you can buy at the store!
-The sweet and smoky flavors will make your mouth water, and it’s perfect with chicken, ribs, or even tofu.
+This easy homemade BBQ sauce recipe uses pantry staples and is ready in about 15 minutes.
+It’s so much better than anything you can buy at the store and is perfect with chicken, ribs, or even tofu!

 Homemade BBQ Sauce

-Until trying this bbq sauce recipe, we had never used pineapple juice when making barbecue sauce.
-But, after tasting the sauce, we are sold!
+• Pineapple Juice: Until testing this BBQ sauce recipe, we had never used pineapple juice in barbecue sauce.
+But after tasting the sauce, we are sold!
 It’s sweet and tart.
 I love it!
-Bonus, after looking at a few store-bought nutrition labels, this homemade version has significantly less sugar added.
-Less sugar, but with more flavor!
-Win-win.
+Look for pineapple juice with no sugar added.

-To make bbq sauce, simply whisk everything together in a saucepan until it bubbles.
-Once it bubbles, reduce the heat and cover for eight minutes.
+Simply whisk everything together in a saucepan until it bubbles.
+Once it bubbles, reduce the heat and cover for 8 minutes.
 Then uncover the sauce and transfer it to jars so its ready for your next meal.

 • PREP